-If this is your first time outsourcing a new employee, there is know need to fret.
+If this is your first time outsourcing a new employee, there is no need to fret.
 It is very much like training an on-site employee, the only difference is they are probably thousands of miles away.
 Communication is critical for success.

 Be sure to manage an effective plan of action when it comes to deadlines, workloads and meetings.
 When you are on a constant and fixed schedule, you can plan your goals adequately and save time and effort on both parts.

-You need to make use of all the messaging tools such as Skype, WhatsApp, Google hangouts or any tool that will help you communicate efficiently and effectively.
+You need to make use of all the messaging tools such as Skype, WhatsApp, Google Chat or any tool that will help you communicate efficiently and effectively.
 There are also a variety of project management tools that can help communication such as Basecamp, Asana and Trello.
 A key learning is it’s best to stick to one messaging software and one project management tool to make it easier to organize all communication.

 Establish Clear Goals

 Establish clear goals for your new employee and maintain focus on them always.
-You need to explain how they fit into your business, what their specific role is and how their role/tasks can lead to your businesses success.
+You need to explain how they fit into your business, what their specific role is and how their role/tasks can lead to your business’s success.
 When they understand the “Why” of the entire process, they can simply function because they know and perceive how things are ticking.

 The benefit the new employee gets from you explaining your goals and objectives will give them confidence in whatever task you may assign to them.